te70/backend-test-1/README.md

 # Alba Corp Backend Test

-This test is a 2-DAY test with 3 Parts
+This test is a 2-DAY test with 3 Parts.<br />
-Part 1: NodeJS + ExpressJS APIs Test
+Part 1: NodeJS + ExpressJS APIs Test<br />
-Part 2: JestJS tests Test
+Part 2: JestJS tests Test<br />
 Part 3: CLEAN architecture with MongoDB Test

 The test is made to be sequential, you should do it by order.